Skip to main content

 Sustainability

-DNB Scandinavian Property Fund is classified as an article 8 fund in accordance with SFDR with a focus on reducing greenhouse gas emissions through improvements to the property portfolio – in line with new technology and in accordance with all applicable requirements, on behalf of investors, tenants and society.
+DNB Scandinavian Property Fund is classified as an Article 8 fund under SFDR with a focus on reducing greenhouse gas emissions through improvements to the property portfolio in line with new technology and in compliance with all applicable requirements, on behalf of investors, tenants and society.

-The path to a zero-emission society requires courage, will, expertise and long-term and systematic work over time.
-Consideration of the environment, social relationships, as well as corporate governance (ESG factors) are an integral part of both the investment process and ongoing management carried out by DNB Real Estate Investment Management (DNB REIM).
+The path to a zero-emission society requires courage, commitment, expertise and long-term, systematic work over time.
+Consideration of environmental, social and corporate governance factors (ESG factors) is an integral part of both the investment process and the ongoing management carried out by DNB Næringseiendom (DNB Real Estate Investment Management, DNB REIM).

-Sustainability work is rooted in the fund’s sustainability plan with the main focus on
+The sustainability work is anchored in the fund's sustainability plan with main focus on

 • Reduction in energy consumption